 Figure 6: Result analysis.
 The middle Display Resolution experiences both a better sale and a worse sale.

 We can clearly see that phones with middle display resolution tend to attract more customer to click in and purchase.
 Phones with lower and higher recording definition are more welcomed, while phones with medium counterpart are less intriguing.
 Phones with lower RAM, ROM, and CPU involve in more click rate, whereas phones with higher equivalents involve in more convert rate.
 For both highest camera resolution and price, the medium ones are both attractive.

+It is obvious that a qualitative analysis is not ample for the issue, which indicates we need to do further analysis.

 Linear Regression